mpascucci/AST-image-processing/docs/index.md

 In Ubuntu, these dependencies correspond to the packages: `libopencv-dev`, `cmake` and `libgtest-dev`.

-The Python wrapping module runs on Python 3 and needs the openCV Python module installed (in Ubuntu the package name is `Python3-opencv`).
+The Python wrapping module runs on Python3 (>3.6) and needs the openCV Python module installed (in Ubuntu the package name is `Python3-opencv`).

 ### Building the C++ library
 Instructions for Linux/mac

 Download the source code, then `cd` to the root folder `AST-image-processing`.

+Either run the `run-build.sh` script which will build everything, or compile as explained hereafter.

 Make a build folder, configure with `cmake` and build with `make`
 ```sh
 mkdir build